 United Kingdom: Assistance to Somalia in the field of human rights; the human rights situation in the Syrian Arab Republic; the deteriorating situation of human rights in Eastern Ghouta, in the Syrian Arab Republic; and situation of human rights in South Sudan.

-United States of America: The human rights situation in the Syrian Arab Republic, situation of human rights in the Islamic Republic of Iran, and situation of human rights in South Sudan.

-Notwithstanding such individual leadership, it is important to note that some WEOG Council members regularly work through the European Union ('EU').
+United States of America: The human rights situation in the Syrian Arab Republic, situation of human rights in the Islamic Republic of Iran, and situation of human rights in South Sudan Notwithstanding such individual leadership, it is important to note that some WEOG Council members regularly work through the European Union ('EU').
 In 2018, for example, at the thematic level, the EU led on resolutions dealing with, inter alia, freedom of religion or belief and rights of the child: protection of the rights of the child in humanitarian situations.
 At the country-specific level, the EU led on: Situation of human rights of Rohingya Muslims and other minorities in Myanmar, situation of human rights in Burundi, situation of human rights in the Democratic People's Republic of Korea, and situation of human rights in Myanmar.
 Contribution to Council debates, panel discussions, and dialogues in 2018

 Note: This bar chart shows the number of joint statements each State joined during the Council's general discussions, panel debates, and interactive dialogues with the Special Procedures.
 The empty chair symbol indicates whether, overall, the country, as a Council member, participated (individual statements) in more than 10% of panel discussions, general debates, and interactive dialogues.
 For comprehensive information on data sources, timeframes, and methodology please see endnote.

-During 2018, members of the Western Europe and Others Group ('WEOG') either joined consensus on or voted in favour of all texts tabled under item 4 (situations that require the Council's attention).
-This included resolutions on the situations in the Syrian Arab Republic, Iran, Myanmar, Belarus, and Burundi.

-Concerning the voting on item 7 resolutions (Occupied Palestinian Territories), all WEOG members voted against the text on 'human rights in the occupied Syrian Golan', but were divided in three groups during the voting on all the other item 7 texts: Australia and the United States always voted against; Belgium and Switzerland always voted in favour; and Germany, Spain and the United Kingdom tended to vote in favour, but during the voting on the text on 'Ensuring accountability and justice for all violations of international law in the Occupied Palestinian Territory, including East Jerusalem', Germany and Spain abstained and the United Kingdom voted against, and the United Kingdom abstained during the voting on the text on the 'Israeli settlements in the Occupied Palestinian Territory, including East Jerusalem, and in the occupied Syrian Golan'.
+Voting analysis During 2018, members of the Western Europe and Others • Voted against the resolutions on the use of mercenaries favour of all texts tabled under item 4 (situations that exercise of the right of peoples to self-determination. require the Council's attention).
+This included resolutions on the situations in the Syrian Arab Republic, Iran, • The majority (except for Australia and the United Myanmar, Belarus, and Burundi.
+Concerning the voting on item 7 resolutions (Occupied Palestinian Territories), all WEOG members voted against the text on 'human rights in the occupied Syrian Golan', but were divided in three groups during the voting on all the other item 7 texts: Australia and the United States always voted against; Belgium and Switzerland always voted in favour; and Germany, Spain and the United .
+Voted in favour of the resolution on the world drug Kingdom tended to vote in favour, but during the voting problem. on the text on 'Ensuring accountability and justice for all violations of international law in the Occupied Palestinian Territory, including East Jerusalem', Germany and Spain abstained and the United Kingdom voted against, and the United Kingdom abstained during the voting on the text on the 'Israeli settlements in the Occupied Palestinian Territory, including East Jerusalem, and in the occupied Syrian Golan'.